 Three societal and scientific changes occurred that caused deinstitutionalization.
 First, the development of psychiatric drugs treated many of the symptoms of mental illness.
 These included chlorpromazine and later clozapine.

-- 1954 - The Food and Drug Administration approved Thorazine, known generically as chlorpromazine, to treat psychotic episodes.
+1954 - The Food and Drug Administration approved Thorazine, known generically as chlorpromazine, to treat psychotic episodes.
 The only other treatments available at the time were electroshock therapy and lobotomies.
-There were only 7,000 psychiatrists, 13,500 psychologists and 20,000 social workers in the entire country.
-(Source: "Health in Mind," Richmond Fed Econ Focus, Second Quarter, 2013.)
+There were only 7,000 psychiatrists, 13,500 psychologists, and 20,000 social workers in the entire country.

-- 1961 - The Commission published its findings in Action for Mental Health.
+1961 - The commission published its findings in Action for Mental Health.
 It recommended that community health centers be set up to treat those with less severe mental illnesses.
-Its research estimated that 20 percent of the population suffered from some form of mental illness and distress.
-The Commission focused on treating these disorders to prevent them from becoming more severe.
-(Source: “Recognition and Prevention of Major Mental and Substance Use Disorders,” American Psychological Association, p.
-57.)
+The American Psychological Association’s paper, “Recognition and Prevention of Major Mental and Substance Use Disorders,” said the commission’s research estimated that 20 percent of the population suffered from some form of mental illness and distress.
+It focused on treating these disorders to prevent them from becoming more severe.

-- 1980 - President Jimmy Carter signed the Mental Health Systems Act to fund more community health centers.
+1980 - President Jimmy Carter signed the Mental Health Systems Act to fund more community health centers.
 But it focused on a broad range of a community's mental health needs.
 That lessened the federal government's focus on meeting the needs those with chronic mental illness.
-(Source: "Public Policy and Mental Illnesses," The Milbank Quarterly, September 2005, 83930, 425-456.)

-- 2010 - The Affordable Care Act mandated that insurance companies must cover mental health care as one of the 10 essential benefits.
-That included treatment for alcohol, drug and other substance abuse and addiction.
+2010 - The Affordable Care Act mandated that insurance companies must cover mental health care as one of the 10 essential benefits.
+That included treatment for alcohol, drug, and other substance abuse and addiction.
 Patient co-pays could be as high as $40 a session.
 The number of therapist visits could be limited.
-(Source: “Timeline: Deinstitutionalization and Its Consequences," Mother Jones, April 29, 2013.)

 Deinstitutionalization successfully gave more rights to the mentally challenged.
-Many of those in mental hospitals lived on the back wards for decades.
+Many of those in mental hospitals lived in the backwater for decades.
 They received varying levels of care.
 It also changed the culture of treatment from "send them away" to integrate them into society where possible.
 It especially benefited those with Down's syndrome and other high-functioning mental disorders.